Skip to content

 § Practice context

-This matter sits within Mr. McKenna’s Trial Counsel for Attorneys practice.
+This matter sits within Mr. McKenna’s For Attorneys practice.

 After the record